chocolatey/docs/input/en-us/central-management/setup-web.md

 ##### Use Local Windows Account to Remote SQL Server
-Scenario 3: you have set up the [[database|CentralManagementSetupDatabase]] to use Windows Authentication (or Mixed Mode Authentication).
+Scenario 3: you have set up the [database](./central-management/setup-database) to use Windows Authentication (or Mixed Mode Authentication).
 You wish to use a local Windows account to connect to a remote database (on another computer).

 > :warning: **WARNING**
 >